mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 **Additional Step:** If you don't have permission to execute the tunnel.sh file, grant it.
 ```
-chmod a+rwx tunnel.sh
+chmod u+x tunnel.sh
 ```
 2. Modify `.bashrc` configuration

+**Note:** Modifying the .bashrc file impacts the terminal environment.
+Changes affect environment variables, aliases, prompt appearance, and script execution.
+Incorrect modifications may lead to unintended issues with the terminal's functionality and programs.
 ```
 nano .bashrc
 ```
-3. Find the line containing "export package" and add `ml python` to it.
+3. Find the line containing "export" and add `ml python` to it.
 Save the file.
 ```
 # export SYSTEMD_PAGER=
 ml python